ITRS-Group/cordial/README.md

 * [`email`](pkg/email/README.md)

-  Functions extracted from the original libemail to be more generally available, initially for the `dv2email` program but also for additional tools in the future. `libemail` has not been changed so that it remains fully backward compatible.
+  Functions extracted from the `libemail` sources to be more generally available, initially for the `dv2email` program but also for additional tools in the future. `libemail` has not been changed so that it remains fully backward compatible.

 * [`geneos`](pkg/geneos/README.md)